 - If you don't take a methodological approach to automated testing it is very difficult to develop large pieces of software

-- Unit tests (low-level operations)
+- Unit tests (low-level operations of one component)

 Unit TestingWrite small tests for each nontrivial operation